vinaysinghverma07/ssis-error-handling-package/README.md

 1. Open the solution in Visual Studio with SSDT.
 I have utilised visual studio 2019 edition.
 2. Update the connection strings as per your environment and files available.
 3. Run the package.

+## Notes

+- This project is meant for educational purposes only.
+- Make sure your source files and database and file paths are configured before running the package.
+-